Culture of Moldova

-The culture of Moldova is influenced primarily by the Romanian origins of its majority population, while also being heavily indebted to the Slavic and minority Gagauz populations.
+The culture of Moldova is unique and influenced by the Romanian origins of its majority population, as well as the Slavic and minority Gagauz populations.
 The traditional Latin origins of Romanian culture reach back to the 2nd century, the period of Roman colonization in Dacia.

 During the centuries following the Roman withdrawal in 271, the population of the region was influenced by contact with the Byzantine Empire, Slavic peoples, Hungarian people, and later by the Ottoman Turks.
 Slavic migration into the region began in the 6th century and continued gradually through the early 19th century.
 A heavy Polish influence occurred from the 14th through 16th centuries, when the Principality of Moldova was connected to Poland by a trade route and was briefly a vassal of the Kingdom of Poland.
 Since the 18th century, several waves of Poles emigrated to the land which constitutes the majority of modern Moldova.
 Beginning in the 19th century, a strong Western European (particularly French) influence came to be evident in literature and the arts.
 The resulting melting pot has produced a rich cultural tradition.
 Although foreign contact was an inevitable consequence of the region's geographical location, their influence only served to enhance a vital and resilient popular culture.
+Despite the many foreign influences on Moldovan culture, the country's traditional Romanian roots remain strong.

 The population of what once was the Principality of Moldavia (1359–1859) had come to identify itself widely as "Moldovan" by the 14th century, but continued to maintain close cultural links with other Romanian groups.
 After 1812, the eastern Moldovans, those inhabiting Bessarabia and Transnistria, were also influenced by Slavic culture during the periods of 1812–1917, and during 1940–1989 they were influenced by Russia.